LedgerHQ/ragger/doc/tutorial.rst

   def backend_name(pytestconfig):
       return pytestconfig.getoption("backend")

-Now that we are able to now wich backend is chosen, we can write a function returning the correct backend:
+Now that we are able to now which backend is chosen, we can write a function returning the correct backend: